expo/expo/docs/pages/guides/adopting-prebuild.md

 import { Terminal } from '~/ui/components/Snippet';

 There are many advantages of using Prebuild to manage your native projects.
 This guide will show you how to adopt prebuilding in a project that was bootstrapped with `npx react-native init`.
+The amount of time it will take to convert your project depends on the amount of custom native changes that you have made to your iOS and Android native projects — on a brand new project, this may take a minute or two, and on a large project it could be much longer.

-> **Note:** Adopting prebuild automatically adds support for developing modules with the [Sweet API][expo-modules-core] by linking `expo-modules-core` natively.
+> **Note:** Adopting prebuild automatically adds support for developing modules with the [Expo native module API][expo-modules-core] by linking `expo-modules-core` natively.
 You can also use any command from Expo CLI `npx expo` in your project.

 ## Bootstrap a new project